Other Ecotone Trail Visitors

-As a wildlife habitat certified by the National Wildlife Federation, the Conservancy Ecotone Trail gardens provide the four basic elements needed for wildlife to thrive: food, water, cover, and a place to raise young.
+As a wildlife habitat certified by the National Wildlife Federation, the Conservancy Lagoon Trail gardens provide the four basic elements needed for wildlife to thrive: food, water, cover, and a place to raise young.

 In addition to attracting butterflies and moths, the gardens attract many other organisms, including other invertebrates and vertebrates.